IoT Network Service

 Security

 Astrocast is using a state-of-the-art secure protocol to keep your devices and transmissions secure.
 Each Astronode S has a private and unique encryption key.
-Messages are encrypted both at the application and a transport layers with industry AES 256-bit encryption.
+Messages are encrypted both on the application and the transport layer with industrial AES 256-bit encryption.

 Ground system

-- Communications between the ground stations and the Astrocast Data Management (DM) platform and portal are encrypted and authenticated to insure data privacy and integrity.
+Communications between the ground stations and the Astrocast Data Management (DM) platform and portal are encrypted and authenticated to ensure data privacy and integrity.

 Astrocast Portal